How Montessori Nomenclature Cards Enhance Your Homeschooling

 See Inside Our Montessori-Based Kits

-Amanda is a former Montessori teacher who is now homeschooling her only child, a seven-year-old boy.
-Her family resides in an Airstream that is parked in Washington.
-She loves Washington's outdoor opportunities.
-When she’s not homeschool schooling, Amanda blogs, loves reading, and creates hand-lettering pieces.
+Amanda is a former Montessori teacher now homeschooling her dear son - an only child.
+Her family resides in an Airstream parked in Washington State and loves Washington's outdoor opportunities.
+When not homeschooling, Amanda blogs, loves reading, and creates hand-lettering pieces.